kamdem-arielle/aws-serverless-note-app/documentation/lambda-dynamodb-setup-with-cognito/lambda-dynamodb-setup.md

 DynamoDB (query scoped to userId)
 ```

-- The **frontend** obtains tokens by authenticating with Cognito (sign-up, confirm, sign-in flows using `amazon-cognito-identity-js`)
+- My **frontend** obtains tokens by authenticating with Cognito (sign-up, confirm, sign-in flows using `amazon-cognito-identity-js`)
-- The **axios interceptor** attaches the access token as a `Bearer` header to every API request and handles token refresh
+- My **axios interceptor** attaches the access token as a `Bearer` header to every API request and handles token refresh
-- **API Gateway** validates the token — invalid or expired tokens are rejected with a `401 Unauthorized` before reaching Lambda
+- **API Gateway** validates the token — invalid or expired tokens are rejected with a `401 Unauthorized` before reaching my Lambda
-- **Lambda** trusts the claims from API Gateway and uses `sub` as the user's unique identifier for all database operations
+- My **Lambda functions** trust the claims from API Gateway and use `sub` as the user's unique identifier for all database operations